isHarryh/Ark-Models/README-eng.md

 The models depends on [Spine Runtime](https://github.com/EsotericSoftware/spine-runtimes) v3.8.
 A Spine model is usually composed of one `.atlas` file, one `.skel` file and one `.png` image file.

 In this repo, Spine models will be stored into their directories respectively.
 The dataset file `models_data.json` recorded the detailed information of each model.

 ## Breaking Changes

+- Aug.2024：In CN server, we found that there are very few models whose skeleton files are not in binary format but in JSON format.
 - Jul.2024: Stopped using the dataset provided by [ArknightsGameData](https://github.com/Kengxxiao/ArknightsGameData) since ArkUnpacker v3.0 has implemented the decoding of such data.
 - Feb.2024: Added dynamic illustrations (skins included) to this repo.
 Changed the dataset file.
 - Jan.2024: `Premultiplied Alpha` should be disabled when rendering the new models due to the update of Arknights v2.1.41.